ONSdigital/dp-developer-site/static/bots/index.md

 botName/Version1.0.0 (organisation-name contact@organisation.com)
 ```

+### Do not use personally identifying information in the `user-agent` header

+Do not include your name, username or personal email in the `user-agent`.
+Your company name is acceptable if you have one.

+Anything you provide will be stored in our logs as per our [data retention policy](https://www.ons.gov.uk/aboutus/transparencyandgovernance/dataprotection/dataprotectionpolicy)

-### Don't use HTML tags
+### Do not use HTML tags

-Using the example of providing a URL to you bot information please refrain from using the HTML tags as the following;
+When providing a URL as your bot information please refrain from using the HTML tags as follows:

 ```shell
 botName/Version1.0.0 (organisation-name <a href="http://www.organisation-site.com/bot.html>My Bot</a>)
 ```

-Instead use;
+Instead use:

 ```shell
 botName/Version1.0.0 (organisation-name +http://www.organisation-site.com/bot.html)
 ```

-### Keep it simple no UTF8 or emojis
+### Keep it simple; do not include UTF8 or emojis

-We have no problems processing UTF8 or even emojis, but its not necessary, it's a better practice to keep your `user-agent`` as simple as possible - only use letters, numbers and basic symbols (brackets, hypens, slashes etc).
+It is best practice to keep your `user-agent` as simple as possible - only use letters, numbers and basic symbols (brackets, hyphens and slashes).